sushiroll4093/clone/Quick-Start.md

 ~/canvas$ $GEM_HOME/bin/bundle exec rake canvas:compile_assets
 ```

 Note that we've seen trouble with npm trying to hold too many files open at once.
 If you see an error with `libuv` while running npm, try increasing your `ulimit`.
-For example you could add `ulimit -n 4096` to your `~/.bash_profile` on OS X.
+To do this in OS X add `ulimit -n 4096` to your `~/.bash_profile` or `~/.zsh_profile`.

 Performance Tweaks
 ======